Plenary and Special Lectures Program

 |Fernando Hitt is Professor in the Department of Mathematics of the Université du Québec à Montréal, Canada.
 His research interests include the analysis of epistemological obstacles, the role of representations in the learning and teaching of mathematics and the use of technology in mathematics education.
 He was the co-chair of the 1999 PME-NA 21 conference in Cuernavaca, Mexico and leader of the PME-NA Working Group (1998‐2002) Representations and Mathematics Visualization which resulted in a book of the same name.

-We present the results of a research project on arithmetic-algebraic thinking that was carried out jointly by a team in Mexico and another in Quebec.
+This talk will present the results of a research project on arithmetic-algebraic thinking that was carried out jointly by a team in Mexico and another in Quebec.
 The project deals with the concepts of variable and covariation between variables in the sixth grade at the elementary level and the first, second, and third years of secondary school – namely, children from 11 to 14 years old.
 We target secondary students (first year or K7) in this article.
 Our objective relates to the development of a gradual generalization in arithmetic-algebraic thinking in a socio-cultural approach to the learning of mathematics.
 We experimented with investigative situations using a paper-and-pencil approach and technology.
 We analyze the emergence, in this context, of a visual abstraction, the production of institutional and non-institutional representations, a sensitivity to contradiction, and, finally, the concepts of variable and of covariation between variables.

 |Rafael Núñez is Director of the Embodied Cognition Laboratory at University of California San Diego, USA.
 He investigates cognition from the perspective of the embodied mind.
 He si particularly interested in high-level cognitive phenomena such as conceptual systems, abstraction, and inference mechanisms, and the biological and cultural phenomena that make them possible.
 His multidisciplinary interests bring him to address these issues from various interrelated perspectives: mathematical cognition, the empirical study of spontaneous gestures, cognitive linguistics, psychological experiments, neuroimaging, and field research with isolated groups such as the Aymara of the Andes' highlands and the Yupno of the remote mountains of Papua New Guinea (for a brief analysis of our studies on conceptions of time in these groups published in Science, see here: Aymara, Yupno).
 His book, Where Mathematics Comes From: How the Embodied Mind Brings Mathematics into Being (with UC Berkeley linguist George Lakoff) proposed a new theoretical framework for understanding the human nature of Mathematics and its foundations.
 (Source: http://www.cogsci.ucsd.edu/~nunez/web/research.html)